Lower Abdominal Tightness in Females: Causes & Treatments.

 - Lifting heavy objects.

-- Sudden twisting or any wrong movements that stretch or tears your abdominal muscles.
+- Sudden twisting or any wrong movements that stretch or tear your abdominal muscles.

 - Vigorous coughing or sneezing.